Components

 Component children

-Components can be passed children just like host elements.
+Component elements can have children just like host elements.
 The createElement() function will add children to the props object under the name children, and it is up to the component to place the children somewhere in the returned element tree, otherwise it will not appear in the rendered output.

 import {renderer} from "@b9g/crank/dom";